americanexpress/xcprojectlint/README.md

     This mode ensures the project files and folders are in proper order.

+- `dangling-tests`

+    Ensures all test files ending with `Tests` are members of a test target.

 - `all`

     For convenience, this mode runs all of the above tests.